 Armstrong Atlantic State University

-Winter 2007Nicholas J. Mamalakis (1913-2005) was a Savannah native and son of Greek immigrants.
-He served with great distinction in the Navel Intelligence Agency during World War II before returning to Savannah to begin his career in insurance.
-Mamalakis was a successful businessman who served on many boards and was involved in multiple civic organizations.
-He was also very active at St. Paul's Greek Orthodox Church and was a Trustee of Armstrong.
-Mamalakis was posthumously awarded an Honorary Doctorate of Letters in December 2007.
+Winter 2007Nicholas John Mamalakis (1913-2005) was a Savannah native and son of Greek immigrants.
+He served with great distinction in the Naval Intelligence Agency during World War II and was awarded five war medals.
+Mamalakis returned to Savannah, continuing his career at Mercer General Insurance & Realty where after fifty years of service he was named President and Chairman of the Board.
+He was a very successful businessman who served on many boards, was involved in multiple civic organizations in the local community, and was active at St. Paul's Greek Orthodox Church.

 -